Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 39,659 people, 15,136 houses or apartments, and a median cost of homes of $345,073, real estate costs in Puyallup are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.
+With a population of 42,361, 15,728 total housing units (homes and apartments), and a median house value of $394,198, real estate costs in Puyallup are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.

 Importantly, this makes Puyallup one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.